grab/engineering-blog/_posts/2019-04-02-correcting-restaurant-locations-harnessing-wisdom-of-the-crowd.md

 What’s Next?
 ------------

 Going forward, we are looking to automate some aspects of this workflow.
-Currently, the validation part is handled by our mapping operations team and we are looking to feedback their validation and actions taken so that we can finetune various hyperparameters in our system (registered location radii, normalization factors, etc) and/or train more advanced models that are cognizant of different geo and driver characteristics in different markets.
+Currently, the validation part is handled by our mapping operations team and we are looking to feedback their validation and actions taken so that we can fine-tune various hyperparameters in our system (registered location radii, normalisation factors, etc) and/or train more advanced models that are cognizant of different geo and driver characteristics in different markets.

 Additionally while we know that we should expect poor results for some scenarios (e.g. inside malls due to poor GPS quality and often approximate registered locations), we can extract such information (restaurant is inside a mall in this case) through a combination of manual feedback from operations teams and drivers, as well as automated NLP techniques such as name and address parsing and entity recognition.